MrPrattASH/Game_Design_In_Construct_3/LG4_Advanced_behaviours_Construct 3/module_2_tile_based_NPC_dialogues/README.md

 <img width="269" alt="Screenshot 2023-03-22 at 07 56 59" src="https://user-images.githubusercontent.com/101632496/226825406-baa0bf82-f2ca-4fdd-afdd-a046eccb8263.png">

-## Create a dialogue "trigger"
+## Create a Dialogue "Trigger" Hitbox
 Lets make a sprite that will notify our player that a conversation is possible, or a dialogue event (say reading a signpost) is actionable.

 1. Make a new sprite called "dialogue trigger".
-This will be another invisible coloured box.
+This will be another invisible coloured box (a concept well known to you by now).
 Give it two instance variables:
 - boolean called "Event"
 - string called "line"